-On Tuesday, most of the country woke up to the news that two 12-year-old girls allegedly stabbed their friend to conjure up a mythological creature named Slender Man — a plan inspired by a story they read on a site called Creepypasta.
-Yes, that sentence is real, and there is a young girl in a Wisconsin hospital trying to survive 19 stab wounds.
+This past May, the country woke up to the news that two 12-year-old girls allegedly stabbed their friend to conjure up a mythological creature named Slender Man — a plan inspired by a story they read on a site called Creepypasta.
+Yes, that sentence is real.
 The 12-year-old suspects were charged as adults with first-degree attempted homicide, and could face up to 60 years in jail.

 We understand you might have some questions about this confusing and seemingly unbelievable case.
 So here's a brief explainer:

 What is Slender Man?
 What is a Slender man?

 Slender Man is a fictional urban legend or horror story that was first created on an internet forum in 2009.
 Slender Man (also spelled Slenderman or Slendy) actually started off as a photo manipulation, by a Something Awful forum user named Victor Surge.
 The creature known as Slender Man has no face, no hair, is very, very thin and wears a dark suit (above).

 From there, users began incorporating him into scary stories and urban legends, like Bloody Mary or other scary monsters you were probably told about as kids.